-EXEL Industries has 9 main trademarks: AGRIFAC, TECNOMA, BERTHOUD, NICOLAS Sprayers, EVRARD, MATROT, HARDI, CMC and APACHE.
-Sprayers may be produced by companies of the same name (AGRIFAC, HARDI), or by companies specializing in the design and assembly of certain types of equipment for several brands (GAMA Technologies, SUPRAY Technologies, PRÉCICULTURE, FT Works).

-TECNOMA, a company based in Épernay, in the Marne department, markets all field crop and viticulture sprayers, as well as the TECNOMA brand high-clearance tractor.
+EXEL Industries has 10 main trademarks: AGRIFAC, TECNOMA, BERTHOUD, NICOLAS Sprayers, EVRARD, MATROT, HARDI, CMC and APACHE.
+Sprayers may be produced by companies of the same name (AGRIFAC, HARDI), or by companies specializing in the design and assembly of certain types of equipment for several brands (GAMA Technologies, SUPRAY Technologies, PRÉCICULTURE, ET Works).
+TECNOMA, a company based in Épernay, in the Marne department, markets all large-scale crop and viticulture sprayers, as well as the TECNOMA brand high-clearance tractor.

-NICOLAS Sprayers, a company based in Saint-Denis-de-Hôtel, markets NICOLAS Sprayers brand sprayers for the treatment of vines and fruit trees.
+NICOLAS Sprayers, a company based in Épernay, markets NICOLAS Sprayers brand sprayers for the treatment of vines and fruit trees.